bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 1. Name at least three things that a general-purpose operating system is responsible for handling.

+An operating system handles the following:
+a.
+It manages Processes and scheduling through the CPU.
+b.
+It allocates the memory resource in RAM to programs/processes allowing them to run.
+c.
+Facilitating I/O requests for I/O (input/output) devices.

 2. Describe the job of the Scheduler in the OS in general.

+The Scheduler basically handles or "schedules" how and when the different processes/ programs in a computer are run.
+It is a mechanism that swap processes in the CPU.
+It has 3 criteria which create a Good Scheduling Scheme: Fair, Turnaround, and Priority/ Response Time.

 3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.

+MLFQ stands for Multi-Level Feedback Queue.
+It is a scheduling algorithm that strikes a good balance of the above criteria.
+Unlike the regular queue, MLFQ holds multiple queues and each queue holds processes of different priorities.
+The highest priority processes are at the top queue.
+They don't require a lot of time to run.
+By default, all new processes are treated as top/high priority processes and they all go to the top queue.
+After the set cpu time and some programs still need more time to run, they are then trasnferred to the lower queues.
+This way, all programs/ processes are fairly given the chance to run as a top priority.

 ## Programming Exercise: The Lambda School Shell (`lssh`)